 - Sprint Planning

 Scrum Methodology has three main roles.
 These are the committed entities in the software/product development.
 These roles are: Product Owner, Scrum Master, and the development team.
 Product Owner commissions the product.
 Scrum Master leads the development team, whereas the development team does the actual programming.

 The Artifacts or tools used in Scrum to assess the progress are: Product Backlog, Sprint Backlog, Product Increment or PSI, Scrum burn-down charts, and Review burn-down charts.
 These tools provide tangible results which help guideline the project and analyze progress.

-ITS-COMSATS has successfully implemented the Scrum Model in software development.
-The products developed by ITS such as Library management system, Virtual Learning Management System, Higher Education Management Suite, and Airline Fuel Management System were successfully planned, developed, and deployed in short time frame using Scrum Model.
+CUOnline has successfully implemented the Scrum Model in software development.
+The products developed by CUOnline such as Library management system, Virtual Learning Management System, Higher Education Management Suite, and Airline Fuel Management System were successfully planned, developed, and deployed in short time frame using Scrum Model.